The Water Footprint of ICT

 What Data Centers are Doing About Water

-Google noted other techniques as far back as 2009: "two of our facilities [already] run on 100% recycled water…and we are planning for recycled water to provide 80% of our total data center water consumption by 2010…The idea behind this is simple: instead of wasting clean, potable water, use a dirty source of water and clean it just enough so it can be used for cooling.
+On-site innovations to reduce water usage are possible.
+Google noted techniques as far back as 2009: "two of our facilities [already] run on 100% recycled water…and we are planning for recycled water to provide 80% of our total data center water consumption by 2010…The idea behind this is simple: instead of wasting clean, potable water, use a dirty source of water and clean it just enough so it can be used for cooling.
 Cooling water still needs to be processed, but it's much easier to treat it enough for data center use compared to cleaning it for drinking use.
 For example, the data center we're building in Belgium will use water from an industrial canal and treat it in an on-site water purification facility before it is evaporated in the cooling towers.
 Other sites will use alternative sources of recycled water, such as city wastewater or rain water collected on site."

 An Google report says, "The water filtration system at our facility in Belgium uses 100% recycled water.
 The ability to use recycled water was one of the reasons for choosing this site.
 Here's how it works: dirty water from an industrial canal enters the system and runs through a number of treatment steps, including large tanks that are filled with a fine sand to filter out small particles.
 At the end of the process, the water is completely clear and looks like regular water.
 Although it is not suitable for drinking, it is clean enough for environmentally friendly and highly efficient cooling."]